lambor590/Half-Sword-Enhancer/README.md

 - Distribution is not allowed
 - Commercial use is not allowed
 - Creation of derivative works is not allowed
-- Private use is not allowed
+- Private use is allowed

 The source code is available for transparency purposes only.
 All rights reserved.